marpaia/chef-osx/README.md

 Considerations
 ==============
-I run chef as my own user, not root, so you have to have the permissions to own certain directories.
+I run chef as my own user, not root, so you have to have the permissions to modify certain directories.
 Notably, `/var/chef` and `/usr/local`.